Screenshot from the Men's VMU

 Men with breast cancer don't need to feel alone

-We had a chat with Dr Kerry Quincey, Doug Harper and Dave Talbot from the Men’s Virtual Meet Up (VMU).
+We had a chat with Dr Kerry Quincey, Doug and Dave from the Men’s Virtual Meet Up (VMU).
 We asked about their connection to breast cancer, how the Men's VMU came about, and its impact.

 The Men's VMU is an online group for men who’ve had breast cancer.
 It’s a safe space for men to laugh and chat, as well as have serious conversations about their breast cancer experiences.
 It was set up by Doug and health psychologist, Kerry, and today, it’s led by Doug and Dave.